RuvenBaumgart/Fintech_REST_Api/docs/open_points.md

 # Open Points
 ## Open requirements
 ### General
-* self-contained, buildable on a third-party computer and fully production ready.
 * tested fully automatically
-* relational memory database as persistence unit
-  * *during development h2 is used.
-Product ready will contain MySQL*

 ### Bussines Logic
 * The first booking should be configurable in the properties of the application.